-- More profitable, better leads, builds better relationships for your clients
+- More profitable, better leads build better relationships for your clients

 - Continue to serve needs

 - Go beyond product pitch and identify their needs and where you might be able to help.
-Don’t just follow script.
-First understand then connect the dots.
+Don’t just follow the script.
+First understand, then connect the dots.

 - Have a clear reason and state the purpose of your call.